K4EAA RESISTOR INFO PAGE

 The Reason NOT TO is Simple: Kenwood purposely selected these wattages to act as "fuses" in the event someone did not properly tune and load their rig, and then keyed it for an extended period.
 Better to lose a 20 or 40 cent resistor, than a $125 power transformer!
 I have seen many burned resistors in rigs I have repaired, but I've never seen a burned up power transformer in a rig where the resistors were not "supersized."
 Keep the resistors sized exactly as Kenwood designed them, and your rig will easily last another 30 years.

-of you probably already know that wirewound resistors are inductive, and
+Most of you probably already know that wirewound resistors are

-this is a no-no for use where a pure resistance is called for, such
+inductive, and this is a no-no for use where a pure resistance is

 Back to the Parts Page